Progressively Exploring and Exploiting Inference Data to Break Fine-Grained Classification Barrier: Experiments

 \subsubsection{Experimental details}

 As discussed earlier, our method is independent of the training phase and the baseline model.
 Training-related settings follow the baseline methods, and results are reproduced using public code in the same environment.
 The experiments are conducted using PyTorch library on a single NVIDIA 3090.
 To ensure experimental fairness and rationality, we conduct experiments based on representative FSCIL methods, including Decoupled-Cosine, CEC, TEEN, SAVC, and PFR.
 Decoupled-Cosine and CEC serve as classic baselines.
 TEEN and SAVC are strong methods that emphasize improving performance on incremental classes with limited labeled data.
 PFR is a rare FSCIL method specifically designed for fine-grained datasets.
 In addition, we compare our method with two plug-in TTA methods capable of utilizing test data: T3A, a rare TTA method that does not rely on BP for optimization, and TAST, which represents the typical approach that utilizes BP-based parameter optimization.
 For the newly introduced fine-grained datasets, we set hyperparameters to be consistent with the CUB200 dataset.
 The $R$ and $\tau $ are consistently set to 40 and 0.8 across all datasets and baselines.
 Due to the base classes having more training samples compared to the incremental classes, we set $\beta$ to 0.05 for base classes and 0.3 for incremental classes across all datasets and baselines.
 These hyperparameter settings are chosen as they achieve the best average performance across datasets and baselines.
+The source code of the proposed method is available at \url{https://github.com/Legenddddd/EXP2}.